-pg_auto_failover is designed to handle a single PostgreSQL service using three nodes, and is resilient to losing any one of three nodes.
+pg_auto_failover is designed to be able to handle a single PostgreSQL service using three nodes.
+In this setting, the system is resilient to losing any one of three nodes.

-It is important to understand that pg_auto_failover is optimized for Business Continuity.
-In the event of losing a single node, then pg_auto_failover is capable of continuing the PostgreSQL service, and prevents any data loss when doing so, thanks to PostgreSQL Synchronous Replication.
+It is important to understand that when using only two Postgres nodes then pg_auto_failover is optimized for Business Continuity.
+In the event of losing a single node, pg_auto_failover is capable of continuing the PostgreSQL service, and prevents any data loss when doing so, thanks to PostgreSQL Synchronous Replication.

-That said, pg_auto_failover design trade-off towards business continuity involves relaxing replication guarantees to asynchronous replication in the event of a standby node failure.
-This allows the PostgreSQL service to accept writes when there’s a single server available, and this opens the service for potential data loss if now the primary server were to be failing too.
+That said, there is a trade-off involved in this architecture.
+The business continuity bias relaxes replication guarantees for asynchronous replication in the event of a standby node failure.
+This allows the PostgreSQL service to accept writes when there’s a single server available, and opens the service for potential data loss if the primary server were also to fail.

 The pg_auto_failover Monitor¶